Effortlessly automate tasks: A beginner’s guide to Linux job scheduling

 If neither of these files exist, only users with system administrator privileges will be able to use the crontab command.

-Schedule Tasks in Linux with the Crontab Command
+Schedule tasks in Linux with the crontab command

-Among the possible Linux commands, the crontab command is used to install, view, and modify crontab files in Linux systems.
+Among the possible Linux commands, the crontab command is used to install, view and modify crontab files in Linux systems.
 Here are some common crontab commands for Linux:

 crontab -e